2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 Nothing better than ending the day with authentic Cretan dishes.

-If you are on the hunt for information about what you can do in Heraklion in 2 days, I’m sure you’ve already heard about Peskesi.
+If you are looking for information about what you can do in Heraklion in 2 days, I’m sure you’ve already heard about Peskesi.

-Peskesi is Crete’s most famous restaurant, serving unique traditional dishes inside a wonderful house in the center of the town.
+Peskesi is Crete’s most famous restaurant, serving unique traditional dishes inside an ancient townhouse right in the center.

-The building, which was mentioned in one of Kazantzakis’ books, has wonderful open areas for dinner with aromatic herbs and pleasant decorations.
+The building, which was mentioned in one of Kazantzakis’ books, has dreamy open areas for dinner with aromatic herbs and pleasant decorations.

-Their wine list highlights some of Crete’s best vineyards, and the dishes are simply superb.
+Their wine list highlights some of Crete’s best vineyards, and the dishes are superb.
 It’s a bit on the expensive side, but you won’t regret it.
-Be aware that, especially during the high season, you might need to book in advance.
+Be aware that you might need to book in advance.

 If you want to remain on the traditional side of Cretan gastronomy, spending less but enjoying great food, try my personal favorite.
-The Kafenio O Tempelis is on Milato Street, a nice pedestrian area with several other tavernas, some with live music too.
+The Kafenio O Tempelis is on Milato Street, a lovely pedestrian area with several other tavernas, some featuring live music.

 O Tempelis serves delicious Greek tapas.
 My favorite dishes are mushrooms saganaki, baked potatoes, and dakos.
 They also have great salads and fried fish.
 Prices are super convenient.

-It would be a pity to visit Crete to choose ethnic food over local.
+It would be a pity to visit Crete and choose ethnic food over local.
 However, you can do so as well.
-If you find yourself in the area of Liontaria, craving some Mexican, German, or Asiatic food, walk along Chandakos Street.
+If you find yourself in the area of Liontaria, craving some Mexican, German, or Oriental food, walk along Chandakos Street.

-Many restaurants serve international food as well as a very picturesque tea house with incredible cake platters even late at night.
+Many restaurants serve international food and a very picturesque tea house with incredible cake platters even late at night.

-Finally, for some typical Greek streets food, such as gyros, souvlaki, or a juicy piece of grilled meat, no place beats Krasás.
+Finally, for some typical Greek street food, such as gyros, souvlaki, or a juicy piece of grilled meat, no place beats Krasás.

-The restaurant is in the center of town, right in Plateia Eleftherias (Heraklion’s main square).
+The restaurant is in the city center, right on Plateia Eleftherias (Heraklion’s main square).
 Or, if you’re about to board your plane, there’s a second Krasás in Nea Alikarnassos close to the airport.
-The prices are very convenient.

 Heraklion in 2-3 Days